World Cup 2026 · 11 June to 19 July · USA, Canada, Mexico

 - How many corners are there in a typical World Cup match?

 - World Cup matches average around nine to ten corners across the full ninety minutes, a little below the busiest club leagues, because tournament football is often more careful.
-Group stage games with a heavy favourite tend to run higher, since the stronger side camps in the final third and wins corners in waves.
+Matches with a heavy favourite tend to run higher, since the stronger side camps in the final third and wins corners in waves.

 - Which World Cup 2026 teams should win the most corners?

 - Sides that keep the ball and attack down the wings win the most corners.
-In the group stage that usually means the tournament favourites against weaker opponents.
-Use the biggest favourites sort on the fixtures list to find the most lopsided group games, then check the corner line on each one as it opens.
+In the knockouts that usually means a tournament favourite drawn against a lower seed.
+Use the biggest favourites sort on the fixtures list to find the most lopsided ties, then check the corner line on each one as it opens.

 - When do corner odds for World Cup matches go live?